ANANDA1717/WeatherForecast/README.md

-his is a simple Weather Forecasting App that provides real-time weather information for any city, powered by a weather API.
+This is a simple Weather Forecasting App that provides real-time weather information for any city, powered by a weather API.
 It allows users to enter a city name, fetch the current weather details, and display information like temperature, humidity, wind speed, and weather conditions.

 Features
 Real-time weather data: Fetches current weather details using a weather API.